Are you looking for the best overdrive pedal for your guitar rig?

 While it doesn’t offer up too much gain, it does provide large amounts of headroom.
 This means it can double as a boost pedal with EQ shaping and extra grit.
 The way the circuit clips sounds fantastic.

-We have volume, gain, treble, and bass.
-It’s a simple pedal that stands out in terms of looks.
+It’s a simple guitar pedal that stands out in terms of looks.

 What is an overdrive pedal?